thinkloop/sorted-collection/README.md

 In addition to basic Array functions like `push`, `splice`, `unshift`, and `forEach`, SortedCollection introduces new sort-oriented functions, like:
 `insert`.

-When a value is `insert'ed` into the collection, it is automatically spliced into the correct position based on the collection's `sortDefinition`.
+When a value is `insert'ed` into the collection, it is automatically spliced to the correct position based on the collection's `sortDefinition`.
-The default `sortDefinition` sorts by id: `[{ property: 'id', direction: 'asc' }]`
+The default `sortDefinition` sorts by id:

+`[{ property: 'id', direction: 'asc' }]`

 ## Installation